FuZZingB/Unstable_Twins/unstable twin.md

 ```
 ## SQL Injection Using Curl

-There is a hard part in this room so started try another another sql payloads for discover tables.
-And the end found pdf on exploit-db
+There is a hard part in this room so started to try another SQL payloads for discover tables.
+And the end found pdf on exploit-DB

 > https://www.exploit-db.com/docs/english/41397-injecting-sqlite-database-based-applications.pdf

-Lot's of hard request and using to much payloads I get payloads to discover verion
+Lot's of hard requests and using too much payloads I get payloads to discover version

 > P : UNION SELECT 1,sqlite_version()--